mmrahimi/chat-app/README.md

 This project is built with the Vue starter kit so it uses Vue + TS for the frontend.
 Laravel and Vue are glued with Inertia.js and the real-time functionality is done with Reverb

 ## 📦 Features
+- Basic necessary features that come with the Vue starter kit
 - Real-time messaging
 - SPA navigation with Vue + TS
 - Laravel backend with Inertia.js integration